-- 1973 'Buddhist Jhāna: its Nature and Attainment According to the Pali Sources'.
-Religion 3: 115-131.
+- 1973.
+'Buddhist Jhāna: Its Nature and Attainment according to the Pali Sources.'
+Religion 3: 115-31.
 A key early study of this meditative state central to samatha meditation, with which he was greatly involved.
-(A paper of the same title also appears in Medagoda Sumanatissa Felicitation Volume, edited by D. Dorakuṇḍura, C. Wikramagamage and A. Guṇasiṃha, 105-116.
-Colombo, Medagoda Sumanatissa Felicitation Committee, 1996.) - 1984 'Samatha-yāna and Vipassanā-yāna' in Buddhist Studies in Honour of Hammalava Saddhatissa, edited by Gatare Dhammapala et al., 56-68.
-Nugegoda, Sri Lanka, University of Sri Jayewardenapura.
-A key discussion of the various ways in which samatha and vipassanā meditation can be combined. - 1992 'Vitakka/vitarka and Vicāra: Stages of Samādhi in Buddhism and Yoga'.
-Indo-Iranian Journal 35(2-3): 135-157.
-On key ingredients of the first jhāna and also certain stages of Patañjali's yoga. - 1996 'The Origins of Insight Meditation'.
-In The Buddhist Forum, Volume 4, edited by Tadeusz Skorupski, 35-58.
+(A paper of the same title also appears in D. Dorakundura, C. Wikramagamage and A. Guṇasiṃha (eds.), Medagoda Sumanatissa Felicitation Volume: 105-16.
+Colombo: Medagoda Sumanatissa Felicitation Committee, 1996.) - 1984.
+'Samatha-yāna and Vipassanā-yāna.'
+In Gatare Dhammapala et al. (eds.), Buddhist Studies in Honour of Hammalava Saddhatissa: 56-68.
+Nugegoda, Sri Lanka: University of Sri Jayewardenapura.
+A key discussion of the various ways in which samatha and vipassanā meditation can be combined. - 1992.
+'Vitakka/vitarka and Vicāra: Stages of samādhi in Buddhism and Yoga.'
+Indo-Iranian Journal 35 (2-3): 135-57.
+On key ingredients of the first jhāna and also certain stages of Patañjali's yoga. - 1996.
+'The Origins of Insight Meditation.'
+In Tadeusz Skorupski (ed.), The Buddhist Forum, Volume 4: 35-58.
 London: School of Oriental and African Studies.
-On the relation of samatha and vipassanā in ancient and recent times.

-^{1.} In 'Buddhist Studies in Britain', The State of Buddhist Studies in the World 1972-1997, edited by Donald K. Swearer and Somparn Promta, 182.
-Bangkok: Chulalongkorn University, 2000.

-- 'Aspects of Esoteric Southern Buddhism'.
-In Indian Insights: Buddhism, Brahmanism and Bhakti, edited by Peter Connolly and Sue Hamilton, 185-208.
+On the relation of samatha and vipassanā in ancient and recent times. - 1997.
+'Aspects of Esoteric Southern Buddhism.'
+In Peter Connolly and Sue Hamilton (eds.), Indian Insights: Buddhism, Brahmanism and Bhakti: 185-208.
 London: Luzac Oriental.
-An exploration of kinds of Theravāda meditation side-lined in modern times, involving visualisations and use of mantra-like verbal formulae in Pali. - 2009 'Scholar Monks and Meditator Monks'.
-In Destroying Māra Forever: Buddhist Ethics Essays in Honor of Damien Keown, edited by John Powers and Charles S. Prebish, 31-46.
-Ithaca, NY: Snow Lion.
-Reflections of the relation of scholarship and meditation, two key focusses of his own life. - 'The Sutta on Mindfulness with In and Out Breathing'.
-In Buddhist Meditative Praxis:

-Traditional Teachings and Modern Applications, edited by K.L.
-Dhammajoti, 1-24.
-Hong meditation, both in its original meaning and later interpretation.
-(Not at oxford.
+An exploration of kinds of Theravāda meditation sidelined in modern times, involving visualizations and use of mantra-like verbal formulae in Pali. - 2009.
+'Scholar Monks and Meditator Monks.'
+In John Powers and Charles S. Prebish (eds.), Destroying Māra Forever: Buddhist Ethics Essays in Honor of Damien Keown: 31-46.
+Ithaca, NY, Snow Lion.
+Reflections of the relation of scholarship and meditation, two key focuses of his own life. - 2015.
+'The Sutta on Mindfulness with In and Out Breathing.'
+In K. L. Dhammajoti (ed.), Buddhist Meditative Praxis: Traditional Teachings and Modern Applications: 1-24.
+Hong Kong: Centre of Buddhist Studies.
+This is on the 16 stages of Ānāpāna-sati meditation, both in its original meaning and later interpretation. - 2015.
+'Samatha Meditation and Insight Meditation: Complementary or Competing?', transcribed talk in Samatha Journal: 1-21. http://journal.samatha.org/issues/2015-16/samatha-meditation-and-insight-meditation-complementary-or-competing.